A complete history with facts, uses, pros, cons, and ballistic information.

 |Muzzle||100 Yds||200 Yds||300 Yds|

-Instead of inventing our own arbitrary number to tell you how much recoil you’re going to feel when shooting the 308, what we like to do is compare the cartridge in question to other common cartridges and the guns shooting them.
-So, for the 308 in an AR-15, it is somewhere in between a 5.56 NATO and a .30-06 Springfield.
-A lot depends on several outside factors like the buffering system of the firearm, the weight of the firearm, etc.
+Instead of inventing our own arbitrary number to tell you how much recoil you’re going to feel when shooting the 30-06, what we like to do is compare the cartridge in question to other common cartridges and the guns shooting them.
+Depending upon the application and rifle being used, the .30-06 recoils somewhat heavier than your typical 308 chambered rifle will.
+It is at the peak of what most will be able to tolerate.

-The 308 Win is somewhat more expensive than similar cartridges.
+The 30-06 is more expensive than similar cartridges.

-Right now as of this writing, we’re in a massive ammunition shortage that is only going to get worse.
-So calculating how much 308 costs to shoot is a bit more challenging than it would have been this time last year.
-You can expect to pay between 90 cents per round and $1.25 per round for the low to medium quality factory ammunition, and up to $2.50 per for high quality.
+Right now as of this writing, we’re in a massive ammunition shortage that is only going to get worse as we get closer to the election.
+So calculating how much 30-06 Springfield costs to shoot is a bit more challenging than it would have been this time last year.
+As of the time of this writing, you can expect to pay between $2.00 per round and $4.00 per round for factory ammunition.
+Again, this is much higher than it usually is.

-The 308 is more than capable of taking even the largest of any deer North America Has to offer.
+The 30-06 is more than capable of taking deer including elk and moose.

-Plenty of folks shoot coyotes and similar sized varmints and predators with the lighter-weight 308 projectiles.
+Plenty of folks shoot coyotes and similar sized varmints and predators with the lighter bullets.

 Here are short and to the point facts for your consideration.